livexia/algorithm/blind_75_leetcode/Readme.md

 - [x] Run `cargo run {id} {name}` will generate the template
 - [ ] auto fetech the problem link and description
+- [ ] Generate a list of completed questions